do5-5anto5/rest-with-springboot-java/README.md

 # REST with Springboot and Java

-# Main branch is protected.
-Commits divided and organized by branches, as the API was developed.
+#Commits divided and organized in branches, by themes, as the API was developed.

 [![Docker Hub Repo](https://img.shields.io/docker/pulls/do55anto5/rest-with-spring-boot-java.svg)](https://hub.docker.com/repository/docker/do55anto5/rest-with-spring-boot-java)